sai-123-code/Air_Quality_Deployment/README.md

 # Mexico City Air Quality Prediction System 🌍
-> Empowering citizens with accurate air quality forecasts and personalized health recommendations
+> Citizens with accurate air quality forecasts and personalized health recommendations

 ## Project Overview
 This repository contains the deployment phase of our Mexico City Air Quality Prediction System, focusing on the Streamlit application development.
 Our goal is to provide accurate 24-hour air quality forecasts while making the information accessible and actionable for all citizens.